c-downey-1/digitalgarden/_notes/The circle of control and the circle of concern.md

 >You have power over your mind—not outside events.
 Realize this, and you will find strength.

+The stoics seem to ask us to minimize our circle of concern.
+To direct your energy to only those things which you can influence.
 But this is all easier said than done.

 Minimizing your circle of concern is a process.
 Some areas are easier than others: for instance, to stop caring about geopolitics, stop reading the news.
 Other areas—a spouse's health, for instance—I'm not so sure there is much room to minimize.